 10. Soak Pots & Pans

 If you have overcooked food, don’t waste your time scrubbing the burnt pots and pans.
-Let them soak in water overnight, and you’ll be able to wash them effortlessly.
+Let them soak in soapy water overnight, and you’ll be able to wash them effortlessly the next day.

 Featured Image by Solomon Rodgers from Pixabay